-Also cognizant that the Medical Residency fund is yet to be accessed despite government promise to release the fund and more worrisome is the absence of a Minister in the Federal Ministry of Health, which calls for intervention of the President:
+Also cognizant that the Medical Residency fund is yet to be accessed despite government promise to release the fund and more worrisome is the absence of a Minister in the Federal Ministry of Health, which calls for intervention of the President;

-Set up an Ad- hoc committee to:
+Set up an Ad- hoc Committee to:

-- (i) interface with the leadership of the Resident Doctors and the practitioners in the Medical field to ascertain the reason(s) for the death of a pregnant woman in Dalhatu Specialist Hospital Lafia; - (ii) visit Nasarawa State and interface with the leadership of the Resident Doctors to avert any intended strike by Resident Doctors in the state; - (iii) engage the National leadership of the Resident Doctors to ascertain the cause(s) of the incessant strikes of the medical practitioners as well as broker peace to avert the planned strike action by medical practitioners; - (iv) provide short and long-term solutions to prevent future occurrence, and report back within three (3) weeks for further legislative actions.; - (v) seek a Presidential Order for the release of the 2023 Medical Residency Training Fund (MRTF); - (vi) want the executive to implement the resolutions of the conciliatory meeting held during their last industrial action: - (vii) review the report of the last administration's presidential health sector reforms and set the machinery in motion to implement it; - (viii) interface with the leadership of the National Association of Resident Doctors to avert the planned strike billed for the 17th of July 2023.
+- (i) interface with the leadership of the Resident Doctors and the practitioners in the Medical field to ascertain the reason(s) for the death of a pregnant woman in Dalhatu Specialist Hospital, Lafia; - (ii) visit Nasarawa State and interface with the leadership of the Resident Doctors to avert any intended strike by Resident Doctors in the State; - (iii) engage the National leadership of the Resident Doctors to ascertain the cause(s) of the incessant strikes of the medical practitioners as well as broker peace to avert the planned strike action by medical practitioners; - (iv) provide short and long-term solutions to prevent future occurrence, and report back within three (3) weeks; - (v) seek a Presidential Order for the release of the 2023 Medical Residency Training Fund (MRTF); - (vi) want the Executive Arm of Government to implement the resolutions of the conciliatory meeting held during their last industrial action; - (vii) review the report of the last administration's presidential health sector reforms and set the machinery in motion to implement it; - (viii) interface with the leadership of the National Association of Resident Doctors to avert the planned strike billed for 17 July, 2023 (Hon.
+Adedayo Adesola Samuel Apapa Federal Constituency).